tenetxyz/minecraft-tee/README.md

 - `make create-instance`
 - ssh into the linux host, create an ssh key, connect your key to github, then clone this repo
 - `./setup-linux-host.sh` to download nitriding, its dependencies, compile it and other linux essentials
+- `make start-enclave-service`
 - `make build` to build the dockerimage
+- `sudo make make-enclave` to make the enclave image